The Meaning of the Eternity Ring

-An eternity ring is designed to be a symbol or token of everlasting love as well as the ‘eternity’ a husband and wife plan to share together and it has many possible meanings.
+An eternity ring is designed to be a symbol or token of everlasting love as well as the ‘eternity’ a husband and wife plan to share together.

 History of The Eternity Ring